nvoulgaris/blog/content/post/comparing-tdd-flavours.md

 Despite some objections on this (more on this later on), I love the way TDD is really used as a design tool.
 During the JHUG talk/demo we discussed on how TDD does not magically create good design by itself.
 TDD gives us the time and place to design and this is done brilliantly in the Outside-In style.

-#### Acceptance test drive the architecture
+#### Acceptance tests drive the architecture

+Earlier, I made the point how using the classicist approach can result in treating the API as a second-level citizen.
+I feel quite the opposite when using the Outside-In approach.
+Not only we start off with the HTTP layer, but the needs of this layer drive the rest of the implementation and architecture all the way to the classes deep inside in the domain.
+The whole system is built in a way that serves the clients' needs and therefore its purpose.
+Of course, we are free (and in fact encouraged) to create the right abstractions and seal our implementation, without compromising our attention to the API.

+#### Adopting the client's point of view

+While running our inner TDD cycles we are very diligent in mocking all the dependencies of the class under test and put a lot of thought in the stubs that we will use.
+As mentioned earlier, this is in fact *design*.
+What I particularly like about this design method is that we always focus on the way the clients of these mocked classes will interact with them.
+We are designing their public API, allowing ourselves to *hide* the implementation details behind this public API when the time comes to implement this class.

+What is so brilliant about this though process is that we always approach a new class from the point of view of its clients.
+We first think what kind of **behavior** we would like this class to provide in order to fulfill which business requirements (tests).

 #### Test readability

 As opposed to the classicist approach, I love the way the tests read in Outside-In TDD.
 Arrange, act and assert are evidently separated, tests are relatively short and the intent is clearly expressed in a *state-machine* manner.
-Also, taking the *"should"* naming convention (which I *absolutely* love) in consideration, the executable documentation produced is all that one could ask for.
+Also, taking the *"should"* naming convention (which I *absolutely* love) into consideration, the executable documentation produced is all that one could ask for.

 #### Method and discipline

 I left for last what I perceive as a vague, less objective advantage.
 When writing code using the Outside-In TDD approach, I always feel that there is method and discipline in my work.
+I feel that I am working very *methodically*.
 It is almost as if I am following an algorithm, approaching the problems in layers, breaking it down in small pieces and knowing exactly what needs to be done next and where am I in the whole process at any given moment.
 The acceptance tests acts like a north star that will not let you get lost while running the inner TDD cycles.
-This is mainly due to the fact that the way it fails will lead me to the point I have to pick up the implementation from when finished implementing a class.
+This is mainly due to the fact that the way they fail will lead me to the point I have to pick up the implementation from when finished implementing a class.

 I understand that this is utterly subjective, but I do not feel the same way when using the classicist approach.
 Throughout the clean coders comparative case study video series I always knew where Sandro was and what was missing for an API to be finished, but I always had to think harder when Uncle Bob was driving the implementation.